playfulprogramming/playfulprogramming/content/crutchcorn/collections/art-of-accessibility/posts/art-of-a11y-preface/index.md

 This isn't to say that it's a _total_ free-for-all, however.
 Even visual elements of apps can be tested to demonstrate better or worse outcomes consistently through user research.

-While larger organizations may host their own user research at broad scales to figure out what's optimal,
+While larger organizations may host their own user research at broad scales to figure out what's optimal, this is often too expensive for smaller teams to perform.

 Luckily for all of us, there's a standards body that aims to bring much of this user research to a generalized consensus via the **["Web Accessibility Initiative" (WAI)](https://www.w3.org/WAI/)** from **["The World Wide Web Consortium" (W3C)](https://www.w3.org/)**.